Faisal-FS/Drink-Suggester/README.md

 # Drink Suggester

-This project is a reference code made for the video MVVM | Model View View-Model.
+This project is a reference code made for the video "Login with Retrofit using MVVM Java | Step By Step Explanation"

-Branch: mvvm
+Branch: mvvm_retrofit_login

 ### Tutorial
-Checkout the explanation here:
+Checkout the explanation here: https://youtu.be/g3uk2Ato9Zk

 ## Getting Started